 Find a giant paddle

 Who doesn’t want to see the World’s Largest Hand Paddle?
 Certified by Guinness World Records, the proportionally correct paddle is scaled up 13 times and is over 60 feet high.
 It makes for an interesting pull off from Highway 95.
+(Tip: Stop in at the Golden Visitor Centre to get the latest events and attractions information when you visit.)

-Tackle river rafting
+Tackle white water rafting

 The mighty Columbia River is a fisherman’s paradise, where rainbow trout, walleye, bass, whitefish and even white sturgeon can be found.